apjanco/PH_article/README.md

 df.to_csv("my_matches.csv", index=False)
 ```

 The final step in this section is to export our matches in the [tab separated value (TSV) format required by the World Historical Gazetteer](https://github.com/LinkedPasts/linked-places).
-A TSV file is just formatted text, so we’ll create the file manually using \t to add tab separators and \n to end each line.
+If you’ve used a spreadsheet program like Excel or Google Sheets, then you’re familiar with tabular data.
+This is structured information that has rows and columns.
+To store tabular data in a simple format, programmers often use tab-separated value (TSV) files.
+These are simple text files with symbols that split the text into rows and columns.
+Rows are separated by the new line character \n.
+The row is split into columns by tabs (\t).

 ```python
 start_date = 1800